Hilbert space embeddings of independence tests and interaction measures of several variables: Generalized Independence tests embedded in Hilbert spaces

 is PD in $\mathds{X}_{n} \times \mathds{X}_{n}$ if and only if $\mathfrak{I}$ is PDI$_{k}$ in $\mathds{X}_{n}$.

 The explicit expression for $ K^{\mathfrak{I}}$ in Lemma \ref{pdi2topdn} is

-Unfortunately, the geometrical interpretation for PDI$_{k}$ kernels defined in $\mathds{X}_{n}$ by using the RKHS of the related positive definite kernel $ K^{\mathfrak{I}}$ (in a similar way as Theorem \ref{PDIngeometryrkhs} or Equation \ref{geogamma}) gets more complicated as the codimension $n-k$ increases, and we only present partial results.
-Due to its relevance, we prove additional results for the case $k=2$ in Apendix \ref{Appendix}.
+Unfortunately, the geometrical interpretation for PDI$_{k}$ kernels defined in $\mathds{X}_{n}$ by using the RKHS of the related positive definite kernel $ K^{\mathfrak{I}}$ (in a similar way as Theorem \ref{PDIngeometryrkhs} or Equation \eqref{geogamma}) gets more complicated as the codimension $n-k$ increases.
+Our results are presented in Appendix \ref{geoint}.

+Unlike Equation \eqref{newrepkI2}, the value of $K^{\mathfrak{I}}$ in Equation \eqref{expleqkIk} does not have a simple expression at the diagonal of this kernel.
+However, we can present an expression for a specific scenario that is enough to obtain the integrability restrictions equivalences in Corollary \ref{integrestrik}.
+First, we prove another representation for the measure $\mu_{k}^{n}$.